dhansel/IECDevice/README.md

 ```

 We implement the device functions by overriding the canRead/read/canWrite/write functions.
-See the "IECDevice class reference" section below for a detailed description of these functions.
+See the "IECDevice class reference" section below for a detailed description of these functions:

 ```
 IECBasicSerial::IECBasicSerial() : IECDevice(3, 4, 5)
 {}
 ```
 The class constructor must call the IECDevice() constructor which defines the pins to which the
-IEC bus signals care connected:
+IEC bus signals care connected.

 ```
 int8_t IECBasicSerial::canRead() {